-Recommended Prerequisite: MAT095R or an ACT Math score of at least 23.
+Recommended prerequisite: MAT095R, an ACT Math score of at least 23 or an SAT Math score of at least 560, or by placement.

 The study of economic principles as applied to individual economic units.
 The factors determining individual market prices and outputs will be analyzed both in produce markets and resource markets.

-ECO211 Intermediate Macroeconomic Theory
+ECO211 Intermediate Macroeconomic Theory 3 hours